 It should be noted that DarkSwitch adds a preference pane to the Settings app where users can configure a number of settings to their liking:

 - Reverse normal behavior (causes light mode at higher brightness as opposed to the other way around)

 - Configure the display brightness threshold at which the device switches between dark and light mode

 In my personal opinion, the best way to take advantage of DarkSwitch is to have dark mode enabled at higher brightness and light mode enabled at a lower brightness.
 It’s difficult to imagine any situation where you might do the opposite, however we did configure the tweak that way for the animated GIF demonstration above.

 Those interested in trying DarkSwitch can download the tweak for free from udevs’ beta repository via their preferred package manager.
-The tweak supports jailbroken iOS 13 devices only, as it relies on iOS 13’s native dark mode functionality.
+The tweak supports jailbroken iOS 13 & 14 devices.

 If you aren’t already using udevs’ beta repository, then you can add it to your package manager with the following URL: